nalmadi/nalmadi.github.io/_posts/2023-09-14-student-interview-Nick.md

 This post is part of a spotlight series highlighting the work of exceptional students and alumni.
 The series aims to facilitate knowledge sharing among students on topics such as internships, jobs, entrepreneurship, and graduate school.

-Today, I have the pleasure of talking to Nick Peterson '22, who will tell us about his experience a Software Engineering at Amazon.
+Today, I have the pleasure of talking to Nick Peterson '22, who will tell us about his experience a Software Engineer at Amazon.